Meghalaya State Election Commission: Composition

-Meghalaya State Election Commission is headed by Chief Election Commissioner and as many members as specified in State Act.
-State Election Commissioners are independent persons not holding position or office in any Central or State Government organisations.
+Meghalaya State Election Commission is headed by chief election commissioner and as many members as specified in the state act.
+State election commissioners are independent persons not holding position or office in any central or state government organisations.

-Sri FR Kharkongor, is the Chief Electoral Officer of Meghalaya State Election Commission.
+Sri FR Kharkongor is the chief electoral officer of Meghalaya State Election Commission.
 His period of service will be 5 years or attaining an age of 65 years whichever is earlier.

-Constitutional Requirements
+Constitutional requirements

-Meghalaya State Election Commission was formed after amendment of Constitution with 73rd and 74th declaration.
-State Election Commissions were formed as per Article 243K of the Constitution, similar to setting up of Election commission of India as per Article 324.
+Meghalaya State Election Commission was formed after amendment of constitution with 73rd and 74th declaration.
+State election commissions were formed as per Article 243K of the Constitution, similar to setting up of election commission of India as per Article 324.